Android One vs Custom UI: What are the benefits and drawbacks?

 A clean look and an intuitive experience

 Android One is designed with cohesive look and feel that makes for a intuitive experience.
-Google doesn’t always get it right, of course, but compared to some of the more onerous user interfaces from brands like Huawei or Sony, it’s a vast improvement.
+Google doesn’t always get it right, of course, but compared to some of the more onerous user interfaces in the past, it’s a vast improvement.

 Google’s Material Design guidelines favour a clean, stark look with little in the way of superfluous visual flourishes.
 There are no conflicting design elements and no need to look through an app for a theme you like (Android One doesn’t even support themes by default.
 Wallpapers are the main way to alter the look to your liking).